rememberSoftwares/yacana/README.md

 ```

 Now let's load back this agent from the dead using `.get_agent_from_state()`!
-In another file add this bit of code:
+In another Python file add this bit of code:
 ```python
 agent2: Agent = Agent.get_agent_from_state("./agent1_save.json")